MicrosoftDocs/sql-docs/docs/linux/tutorial-sql-server-ag-kubernetes.md

 The query returns the name of the SQL Server instance that hosts the primary replica.

 At this point, the Kubernetes cluster has three instances of SQL Server in docker containers.
 An availability group spans all three instances of SQL Server, but no database is in the availability group.
-The next step is to add an a database to availability group.
+The next step is to add a database to the availability group.

 ## Add a database to the availability group